 At Kent, academics, researchers and students are all part of the same close-knit scientific community.
 We welcome staff and students from all over the world and have a strong commitment to equality and diversity within everything we do.
 Together we create success.

-Why study Physics, Chemistry or Forensic Science at Kent?
+Why study Physics and Astronomy at Kent?

 Employability